 Temporary aviation operations on BLM lands may be restricted due to RMP direction.
-UAMs should coordinate with resource managers to identify areas of restriction when developing district/field office operating plans, unit aviation plan, and PASP.
+UAMs should coordinate with resource managers to identify areas of restriction when developing district/field office operating plans, Unit Aviation Plan, and PASP.
 For information regarding implementing invasive species control measures for aviation activities reference BLM NAP 5.14.
-The local resource advisor is the focal point for coordinating the reporting of any fire chemical aerial application in or near waterways.
+For information regarding aerial application of fire chemicals, refer to Chapter 12 of the Red Book, additionally the local resource advisor is the focal point for coordinating the reporting of any fire chemical aerial application in or near waterways.